ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 and how they interact.
 """  # noqa: D204, D415

-from virtual_rainforest.core.registry import register_module
-from virtual_rainforest.models.freshwater.freshwater_model import FreshwaterModel
+from virtual_rainforest.models.freshwater.freshwater_model import (  # noqa: F401

-register_module(module_name=__name__, model=FreshwaterModel)
+    FreshwaterModel,
+)
 ```

-Briefly, this imports the main BaseModel subclass for the subclass and then passes it on
-to the {func}`~virtual_rainforest.core.registry.register_module`.
+Under the hood, when a given model is used in a simulation, then the configuration
+process automatically loads all of the model components for that model using the
+{func}`~virtual_rainforest.core.registry.register_module` function.
 This automatically
 loads and validates the model schema, discovers any
 {class}`~virtual_rainforest.core.constants_class.ConstantsDataclass` in the `constants`
-submodule and then adds those, along with the BaseModel subclass to the
+submodule and then adds those, along with the BaseModel subclass to a central
-{data}`~virtual_rainforest.core.registry.MODULE_REGISTRY`.
+{data}`~virtual_rainforest.core.registry.MODULE_REGISTRY` object, which is used to allow
+the simulation code to easily access model components.